Rocky and Bullwinkle, 1961 (restored 2014)

 Original artist unknown, Restored by Ric Scozzari

-Rocket J. Squirrel and Bullwinkle J. Moose were the stars of animator Jay Ward Productions' most popular cartoon, "The Bullwinkle Show."
-In 1961, on the day of the animation’s premier, a colorful statue of the two stars was erected outside the Jay Ward Productions' offices on the Sunset Strip at 8218 Sunset Boulevard.
-The sculpture was built to parody a statue directly across the street -- a bikini-clad, spinning showgirl on a billboard advertising the Sahara Casino in Las Vegas.
+Rocket J. Squirrel and Bullwinkle J. Moose were the stars of Jay Ward Productions' most popular cartoon, "The Bullwinkle Show."
+In 1961, on the day of the premier, a colorful statue of the two stars was erected outside the Jay Ward Productions' offices on the Sunset Strip at 8218 Sunset Boulevard.
+The 14-foot, 700-pound monument was built to parody a statue directly across the street -- a bikini-clad, spinning showgirl on a billboard advertising the Sahara Casino in Las Vegas.

 Follow us on social media and use the hashtag #wehoarts